pnp/blog/content/weekly-agenda/24-11-04/index.md

 ---

-### Viva Connections & SharePoint Framework bi-weekly community Call - 31st of October
+### Microsoft 365 & Power Platform bi-weekly community Call - 7th of November

-* Thursday, 31st of October 2024, 7:00 AM PT / 2:00 PM GMT
+* Thursday, 7th of November, 7:00 AM PT / 2:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)

 Demos this time

-* [Nello D'Andrea](https://www.linkedin.com/in/nello-d-andrea/) (Die Mobiliar) & [Nicole Beck Dekkara](https://www.linkedin.com/in/nicole-beck-dekkara/) (Die Mobiliar) –  Building real world Intranet with SPFx - In page navigation
+* [Stephan van Rooij](https://www.linkedin.com/in/stephanvanrooij/) (Smartersoft) – Create a "graph" client for your own API
+* [Suparna Banerjee](https://www.linkedin.com/in/suparna-banerjee-68780623/) (Microsoft) - Automated Testing with Power Platform Pipelines
-* [Guido Zambarda](https://www.linkedin.com/in/guidozam/) (PiaSys) - How to get started using the Application Customizer
+* [Sean Astrakhan](https://www.linkedin.com/in/sean-astrakhan/) (Untethered) -  How to build an auto-email responder using Power Automate and Azure AI Studio

 Also: 📷 Picture Time with community in Together Mode!